awsdocs/amazon-workspaces-administration-guide/doc_source/directory_administration.md

    + Schema Admins

 **To add or remove users**
-You can use whichever Active Directory tools you are familiar with to manage user objects\.
-Note that before you can remove a user, you must delete the WorkSpace assigned to that user\.
+Before you can remove a user, you must delete the WorkSpace assigned to that user\.
 For more information, see [Delete a WorkSpace](delete-workspaces.md)\.

+The process you use for managing users and groups depends on which type of directory you're using\.
++ If you're using AWS Managed Microsoft AD, see [ Manage Users and Groups in AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.
++ If you're using Simple AD, see [ Manage Users and Groups in Simple AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.
++ If you use Microsoft Active Directory through AD Connector or a trust relationship, you can manage users and groups by using [ Active Directory](https://docs.microsoft.com/powershell/module/addsadministration/?view=win10-ps)\.

 **To reset a user password**
 When you reset the password for an existing user, do not set **User must change password at next logon**\.
 Otherwise, the users cannot connect to their WorkSpaces\.
 Instead, assign a secure temporary password to each user and then ask the users to manually change their passwords from within the WorkSpace the next time they log on\.

+**Note**
+If you're using AD Connector, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available\.\)